HDCVLab/Stereo-Image-Deraining/README.md

 ## Citation
-If you think this work is useful for your research, please cite the following paper.
+If you think this work is useful for your research, please cite the following papers.

 ```
 @inproceedings{zhang2020beyond,